Understanding the Planetary Formation and Evolution in Star Clusters(UPiC)-I: Evidence of Hot Giant Exoplanets Formation Timescales: Introduction

-Hitherto, there are many surveys and projects focusing on the young planets in clusters, but the number of reported planets in clusters is limited and is not enough to support statistical work, $\sim 30$ according to \cite{2021MNRAS.505.3767N}.
-To enlarge the number of planets in open clusters, both expanding the number of cluster members and identifying new clusters are available in Gaia Era.
+Hitherto, there are many surveys and projects focusing on the young planets in clusters, but the number of reported planets in clusters is limited and is not enough to support statistical work, $\sim 30$ according to \cite{2021MNRAS.505.3767N}. \textbf{To enlarge the number of planets in open clusters, both expanding the number of stars in clusters and identifying new open clusters are feasible in the Gaia Era.}

 The Gaia DR2/EDR3 catalog \citep{2018A&A...616A...1G,2021A&A...649A...2L} presents more than 1.3 billion stars with unprecedented high-precision astrometric and photometric data, greatly improving the reliability of stellar membership determination and characterization of a large sample of stellar groups including star clusters, association, and other comoving groups.
 The recent analysis of Gaia Data has greatly expanded our knowledge of stellar groups \citep[e.g.,][]{2018A&A...618A..93C,2019AJ....158..122K,2021ApJ...917...23K}.
 In previous knowledge, a star cluster is a set of stars that are gravitationally bound to one another \citep{2010ARA&A..48..431P}.
 However, the recent discovery of stars in diffuse regions reminds us that we need to extend the original definition of star clusters.
 Because these stars in diffuse regions, i.e. not gravitational bound, are proved to have the same age as core cluster members through analyses of color-absolute magnitude diagrams \citep[CAMDs;][]{2019AJ....158..122K,2019A&A...621L...3M,2021AJ....162..197B}.
 On top of that, these stars in diffuse regions also share a similar distribution with core cluster members in stellar rotation periods \citep{2021AJ....162..197B} and chemical abundances \citep{2020A&A...635L..13A,2020MNRAS.496.2422H}.
 Therefore, these stars in diffuse regions are probably coeval.
 In this series of papers, we extend the definition of open clusters to those stars in diffuse regions, i.e. comoving groups, diffuse streams, tidal tails, etc., not only the core cluster members.
 Thus, the number of stars in open clusters can be extremely enlarged.